ItsiW/VILF/places/maison-bangkok.md

 They've got all the nice thai staples.
 My friend took me there for the chive dumplings which are apparently top shit but they were out.
 We got the **papaya salad** which is always good, but on the lower end of how good papaya salad can be, and **massamun curry and roti** which was very tasty but the ratio of roti to curry was dispicable.
 We needed to go crawl back to them asking for extra rice.

 I'll be back I imagine, solid neighbourhood joint.
+Also it's byo so fun times abound.